Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable6.md

 **TURN IN-On ELC**: Paper Design of your filter as well as a computer simulated design for this filter that includes a Bode Plot.

 ## Recheck Deliverable 5
-If you have not passed the Chekpoint from last week you will have an oppurtunity this week to get it checked off.
+If you have not passed the Checkpoint from last week you will have an oppurtunity this week to get it checked off.
 This will not be for a regrade of that deliverable but rather a confirmaton that you have completed the first checkpoint and can feel more comfortable moving forward.
 Please bring your car to class if you wish you get the checkpoint rechecked.

-**TURN IN-On ELC**: If you have not passed this checkpoint you can upload a short video showing Deliverable 5a & 5b Please follow the same rubric that you will follow when presenting in class.
+**TURN IN-On ELC**: If you did not complete the checkpoint in class and if instructed to do so, upload a short video showing Deliverable 5a & 5b Please follow the same rubric that you will follow when presenting in class.
 Feel free to narrate these so that we can better understand the functions of your design.
+This is only an option if there were unforseen problems during the in-person checkpoint.

 # Summary